florimondmanca/msgpack-asgi/README.md

 An ASGI application wrapped around `MessagePackMiddleware` will perform automatic content negotiation based on the client's capabilities.
 More precisely:

-- If the client sends MessagePack-encoded data with the `application/x-msgpack` content type, `msgpack-asgi` will automatically re-encode it to JSON for your application to consume.
+- If the client sends MessagePack-encoded data with the `application/x-msgpack` content type, `msgpack-asgi` will automatically re-encode the body to JSON and re-write the request `Content-Type` to `application/json` for your application to consume.
+(Note: this means applications will not be able to distinguish between MessagePack and JSON client requests.)
 - If the client sent the `Accept: application/x-msgpack` header, `msgpack-asgi` will automatically re-encode any JSON response data to MessagePack for the client to consume.

 (In other cases, `msgpack-asgi` won't intervene at all.)